EricRobertCampbell/introductory-react-project/README.md

 - [x] At least three steps
 - [x] Navigate using 'Next' and 'Previous' buttons
 - [x] Maintain states between navigations
-- [x] Generalize the component so that any component can act as a 'step'

 ## Part 2: Informed and validation
 - [ ] Replace each Form element with an Informed Form